RedTeamCUA: Realistic Adversarial Testing of Computer-Use Agents in Hybrid Web-OS Environments: Conclusion

 \section{Conclusion}

 Our work introduced \name, a flexible adversarial testing framework featuring a novel hybrid environment sandbox and the comprehensive \benchmark benchmark.
-Evaluations using \name and \benchmark reveal substantial vulnerabilities to indirect prompt injection in frontier CUAs (e.g., Claude 4 Opus | CUA, Operator), including successful attacks targeting fundamental security violations and hybrid web-OS pathways.
+Our evaluations reveal substantial vulnerabilities to indirect prompt injection in frontier CUAs (e.g., Claude 3.7 Sonnet | CUA, Operator), including successful attacks targeting fundamental security violations and hybrid web-OS pathways.
 We further confirm that adversarial goals can fully manifest as tangible harmful outcomes during end-to-end execution despite current CUA capability limitations.
-While existing defenses reduce attack viability, their reliance on human oversight creates trade offs between agent autonomy and security, necessitating further research into dedicated CUA defenses.
-Ultimately, this research establishes an essential framework comprising both a comprehensive benchmark for systematic analysis of CUA risks and a hybrid sandbox to facilitate the critical, ongoing investigation of diverse CUA threat cases prior to widespread adoption.
+In addition to the built-in defense mechanisms within frontier CUAs, we have further evaluated four representative defense strategies from both the system and model levels, and find that none of them offer sufficient protection.
+Ultimately, this research establishes an essential framework comprising both a benchmark for systematic analysis of CUA risks and a hybrid sandbox to facilitate continued investigation of diverse CUA threat cases.